 • Developing New Laser Products through Technological Innovation: Product innovation in response to evolving customer needs for increased output power, greater penetration and higher processing speeds is a key component of the Company's strategy.
 The Company is currently focusing its research and development activity on expanding the output power range of its CO2, diffusion cooled, wave-guide Slab lasers and enhancing the performance of its line of high power, fast-flow CO2 lasers.
 The Company is also expanding its series of end and side pumped, solid-state lasers for marking and micro applications.
-In addition, the Company is actively engaged in the research and development of its low- and high-power fiber laser family to further expand its solid-state laser range for marking, micro, and macro applications.
-In addition, R&D is focused on expanding our component product range, especially in the field of passive and active fibers, laser diodes, power supplies, and fiber delivery systems.
+In addition, the Company is actively engaged in the research and development of its low- and high-power fiber laser family to further expand its solid-state laser offering for marking, micro, and macro applications.
+The Company is also enhancing its research and development efforts in order to broaden its portfolio of ultrashort pulse lasers.
+In addition, research and development is focused on expanding the Company's product range, especially in the field of passive and active fibers, laser diodes, power supplies, and fiber delivery systems.